geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 comments_id: 11
 ---

-The Variable Projection method is a relatively unknown algorithm in the context of nonlinear least squares fitting.
-It is interesting because it makes clever use of linear algebra to potentially speed up and increase the robustness of nonlinear least squares fitting.
+The Variable Projection method is not a widely known algorithm in the context of nonlinear least squares fitting.
+It is interesting because it makes clever use of linear algebra to potentially speed up fitting certain classes of functions to data.
 I'll introduce the method such a way that it will enable you to implement your own varpro library in your favorite programming language.
 Only a basic understanding of linear algebra and calculus is required.